OpenProducer/newspack-platform/wp-content/plugins/the-events-calendar/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [6.1.1] 2023-06-15 =

+* Feature - Include Events data into the Tickets Email for compatibility with Event Tickets.
+[ET-1552] [ET-1553] [ET-1601]
+* Tweak - Added filters: `tribe_general_settings_viewing_section`, `tribe_general_settings_editing_section`, `tribe_general_settings_maintenance_section`, `tribe_general_settings_debugging_section`
+* Tweak - Removed filters: `tec_events_integrations_should_load`, `tec_events_integrations_{$type}_should_load`, `tec_events_integrations_{$type}_{$slug}_should_load`, `tribe_events_integrations_should_load_freemius`
+* Tweak - Added actions: `tec_telemetry_modal`
+* Tweak - Changed views: `integrations/event-tickets/emails/template-parts/body/event/date`, `integrations/event-tickets/emails/template-parts/body/event/image`, `integrations/event-tickets/emails/template-parts/body/event/links`, `integrations/event-tickets/emails/template-parts/body/event/links/gcal`, `integrations/event-tickets/emails/template-parts/body/event/links/ical`, `integrations/event-tickets/emails/template-parts/body/event/venue`, `integrations/event-tickets/emails/template-parts/body/event/venue/address`, `integrations/event-tickets/emails/template-parts/body/event/venue/phone`, `integrations/event-tickets/emails/template-parts/body/event/venue/website`, `integrations/event-tickets/emails/template-parts/header/head/tec-styles`
+* Language - 28 new strings added, 132 updated, 0 fuzzied, and 0 obsoleted

+= [6.1.0.1] 2023-06-14 =

+* Fix - Prevent fatals when older version of Event Tickets was looking for Freemius code that was removed.

+= [6.1.0] 2023-06-14 =

+* Feature - Replace Freemius with Telemetry - an in-house info system.
+[TEC-4700]
+* Feature - Add plugin info to Site Health admin page.
+[TEC-4701]
+* Fix - Elementor and other themes would inadvertently override styles on the tickets button, when the global styles were set.
+This hardens the common button (rsv/ticket button) styles a bit more.
+[TEC-4794]
+* Fix - Added option to disable pagination on the Month and Week views to address issue of missing events.
+[TEC-4615]
+* Fix - Avoid SQL error when filtering by Series in Custom Tables v1 context.
+[ET-1486]
+* Fix - Fixes database error, caused by the CT1 query parser when attempting rewrite the order by statement.
+Added logic to reflect on meta query arrays, and not just key/value pairs.
+[ECP-1495]
+* Fix - In block editor there were unnecessary geocode API calls being triggered for Event Venue blocks.
+Moved logic within stateful conditions, now it no longer runs fetch if the address has not actually changed.
+[TEC-4741]
+* Fix - Prevent administration navigation fatal error with `TypeError: array_search()`.
+[TEC-4780]
+* Fix - Removing our eager schema updates.
+This was causing a number of `ALTER` statements being run redundantly.
+No longer utilizes cache/transient for the last run check as it is not dependable.
+[TEC-4797]
+* Fix - This fixes a situation where cache would cause the `post` reference to switch to the initial `post` mid-loop on the admin events list page.
+This likely could have been happening on other pages as well.
+[TEC-4690]
+* Tweak - Ensure the page titles on the single venue and organizer pages include the respective post titles for improved SEO.
+[ECP-1173]
+* Tweak - Updates title tags on events pages, to be more unique and search specific, taking on formats like "Events from February 2, 2017 - February 3, 2019".
+[TEC-4692]
+* Tweak - Utilize our new container architecture in tribe-common.
+* Language - 1 new strings added, 22 updated, 1 fuzzied, and 0 obsoleted

 = [6.0.13.1] 2023-05-15 =